Wednesday, March 18, 2026

 It was in Dr. Turner's book that I learned about a centre right her in BC that offers a 10-day detox retreat that employs traditional chinese medicine (TCM) to perform energy healing and detoxification.

-At this point in our journey we are fully committed to the idea that our body created the cancer, and our body can heal it, rather than the conventional belief that cancer is a foreign invader that must be blasted to oblivion in order to heal (ie, poison the body back to health), and this approach just doesn't make sense to us!
+At this point in our journey we are fully committed to the idea that our body created the cancer, and our body can heal it, rather than the conventional belief that cancer is a foreign invader that must be blasted to oblivion in order to heal (ie, poison the body back to health).

 When I learned about the treatment centre, I was already scheduled to be passing through the area as I had to pick up our kids from their camping getaway with their Grandparents, and so I followed my intuition to contact the head nurse practitioner, who agreed to see me.